cliffpyles/FlashVSR/README.md

 # ⚡ FlashVSR

 > **📌 Note:** This is a fork of [FlashVSR](https://github.com/OpenImagingLab/FlashVSR).
-The original repository is maintained by the OpenImagingLab team.
+The original repository is maintained by the [OpenImagingLab](https://github.com/OpenImagingLab) team.
+That's probably what you are looking for.

 **Original Authors:** Junhao Zhuang, Shi Guo, Xin Cai, Xiaohui Li, Yihao Liu, Chun Yuan, Tianfan Xue